lando/lando/docs/config/pantheon.md

 DRUPAL_HASH_SALT: Needed for Drupal8.
 We set this automatically.
 ```

 These are in addition to the [default variables](./../config/env.md#default-environment-variables) that we inject into every container.
-Note that these can vary based on the choices you make in your recipe config.

 **NOTE:** These can vary based on the choices you make in your recipe config.